Friday, October 7, 2016

 ‘He not only calls Him the Son, but adds the further designation of the Only-begotten

-unigenitum), and so cuts away the last prop from under this imaginary adoption.
+(unigenitum), and so cuts away the last prop from under this imaginary adoption.
 For

-unigeniti) is proof positive of His right to the
+the fact is that He is Only-begotten (unigeniti) is proof positive of His right to the

 name of Son.’
 It is hardly conceivable that he could have made such a comment

-without more ado unless his readers were familiar with
+without more ado unless his readers were familiar with unigenitus in their Latin New

 Testaments.
 At a later point we shall quote a passage from Tertullian which raises the

-unigenitus did not occur in a (the) Latin version commonly used in
+question whether unigenitus did not occur in a (the) Latin version commonly used in

 his day.

-unigenitus appears in the versions of the Apostle’s Creed found in the
+That unigenitus appears in the versions of the Apostle’s Creed found in the

-Sacramentarium Gallicum and not in earlier Latin
+writings of Augustine and in the Sacramentarium Gallicum and not in earlier Latin

 Versions is easily explained as due to the influence of the Arian controversy.
 That the

-unicus is no doubt due to the power of tradition.
+final form of the Western Creed reads unicus is no doubt due to the power of tradition.

 The widespread persistence of ‘trespasses’ in modern recitation of the Lord’s Prayer